asyncapi/website/pages/docs/guides/message-validation.md

  "_asyncapi_eg_validation_error": "{\"ts\":\"2021-12-20T11:33:26.583143572Z\",\"errors\":[\"lumens: Invalid type.
 Expected: integer, given: boolean\"]}",
  ```
 ## Native broker validation
-Native broker Validation enables the broker to verify that message produced to a consumer is using a valid schema ID in Schema Registry that is registered in your environment.
-If it is valid, messages are allowed to consumer.
+Native broker validation enables the broker to verify that messages produced by a consumer use a valid schema ID in the Schema Registry of your environment.
+If it is valid, messages are passed on to the consumer.

 ```mermaid
 stateDiagram-v2